chiubaca/notes/permanent-notes/tech-im-interested-in-2025.md

 https://blog.cloudflare.com/tag/full-stack/

 I started building my own [Cloudlflare starter](https://github.com/chiubaca/fullstack-astro-cloudflare) with Astro.
-However , I've noticed  Redwood which was the opinionated React framework using GraphQL ( now [Redwood.js GraphQL]() ) have made a big pivot into becoming a React framework for Cloudflare.
+However, I've noticed  Redwood which was the opinionated React framework using GraphQL ( now [Redwood.js GraphQL]() ) have made a big pivot into becoming a React framework for Cloudflare.
 This might be the way I do things going forward!